nhn/tui.calendar/docs/en/apis/tzdate.md

 - Type: `setHours(h: number, M?: number, s?: number, ms?: number): number`
 - Parameters
   - `h` : hours to specify
   - `M` : minutes to specify.
-If not, the minutes of the existing TZDate instance date and time are maintained.
+If not specified, the minutes of the existing TZDate instance date and time are maintained.
   - `s` : seconds to specify.
-If not, the seconds of the existing TZDate instance date and time are maintained.
+If not specified, the seconds of the existing TZDate instance date and time are maintained.
   - `ms` : milliseconds to specify.
-If not, the milliseconds of the old TZDate instance date and time are maintained.
+If not specified, the milliseconds of the old TZDate instance date and time are maintained.
-- Returns the elapsed time (in milliseconds) from January 1, 1970 UTC to the date and time of the TZDate instance.
+- Returns: `number` - the elapsed time (in milliseconds) from January 1, 1970 UTC to the date and time of the changed TZDate instance.

 Specifies the hour of the TZDate instance date and time as a given numeric value.
 You can additionally specify minutes, seconds, and milliseconds.
-Change an existing TZDate instance.TZDate
+Changes an existing TZDate instance.TZDate

 [⬆️ Back to the list](#instance-methods)